 Thompson’s mining operation in Ely also turned out to be a bust.
 “Cumberland-Ely was operated for a number of years,” Crumb remembered.
 “It produced considerable copper but never paid a dividend owing to the fact that the ore was not very good, the mining difficult, the expenses heavy.”

 Ever the wheeler-dealer, Thompson figured out how to profit from his investment anyway.
-First he traded his water rights on the McGill Ranch to Nevada Consolidated for half interest in the railroad to be built from Cobre to Ely on the main line of the Southern Pacific.
-He also obtained half interest in the smelter and concentrator built at McGill.
+First, he traded his water rights on the McGill Ranch to Nevada Consolidated for half interest in the railroad to be built from Cobre to Ely on the main line of the Southern Pacific.
+He also obtained a half interest in the smelter and concentrator built at McGill.

-The brilliance of this move was recently the subject of a big debate in the hereafter.
+The brilliance of this move was recently the subject of considerable debate in the hereafter.
 The deal gave Thompson half the profits from ore hauled and treated by his rival.
 It also gave him the leverage he needed to bring about consolidation between the mining companies.
 Nevada Consolidated paid roughly $8 million in August 1910 to acquire the assets of Cumberland-Ely.